Beer-Koala/Quoteslist/README.md

 ### Improvements and Enhancements

-#### Functional

-1. Display a text (or image) placeholder if watchlist is empty

-#### Code-related

-2. Used SwiftGen for texts.
+1. Used SwiftGen for texts.
-3. Migrate from CocoaPods to SwiftPackageManager.
+2. Migrate from CocoaPods to SwiftPackageManager.
-4. Add a coordinator and manage screens through it.
+3. Add a coordinator and manage screens through it.
-5. Use SnapKit for UI layout.
+4. Use SnapKit for UI layout.
-6. Introduce base classes for View and Presenter.
+5. Introduce base classes for View and Presenter.